freeCodeCamp/freeCodeCamp/guide/english/sql/sql-create-table/index.md

 ## Introduction

-This guide is an overview to the basics of the SQL `CREATE TABLE` functions.
+This guide is a basic overview of the SQL `CREATE TABLE` function.

-We will be using MySQL for all examples throughout these freeCodeCamp SQL guides.
-MySQL is a used frequently on websites for the backend database, 2) it's free, and is fun and easy to use.
+We will be using MySQL for all examples throughout this freeCodeCamp SQL guide because MySQL is commonly used for many websites' backend database and is free, fun, and easy to use.

 ## Covered in this Guide

 * Creating a schema, the container for all our database objects.
 * Create a table so we have something to alter.
-* Creating a table by importing a CSV file and altering that table
+* Creating a table by importing a CSV file and altering that table.
-* Creating a table using the MySQL workbench tool
+* Creating a table using the MySQL workbench tool.

 We do most of this work with SQL statements in the MySQL workbench scripting tool.
 We will also see how to Create a table using the workbench interface instead of with SQL statements.